Reader Questions – What are you saving for?

 - Acquire some knowledge about an account (RRSP, TFSA, RESP, other – maybe all of them!) that can help your realize the money goals.

-- Determine how much you can contribute to your money goals.
+- Determine how much you can contribute to that account.
 Arguably the more you can save, the more often, the better.

-- Determine the products that should be enablers to reach your money goals.
+- Determine the products that should be enablers to reach your money goals inside that account.

 - Where possible, over time, once you get into the habit of saving and investing – increase your contributions to accelerate your path to money goals.